ProductsLamBoot › Proxmox

 LamBootStateu80=Fresh, 1=Booting, 2=BootedOK, 3=CrashLoop

-LamBootLastEntryUTF-8ID of last booted entry
+LamBootLastEntryUTF-8ID of the last booted entry

 LamBootTimestamp8 bytesPacked UTC y/m/d/h/m/s